anoma/juvix-docs/docs/about/overview.md

 </table>

 Juvix is an open-source, constantly evolving functional programming language designed for writing privacy-preserving decentralized applications.
-Using Juvix, developers can write high-level programs which can be compiled to WASM directly, or through [VampIR][vampir] to circuits for private execution with [Taiga][taiga] on [Anoma][anoma] or Ethereum.
+Using Juvix, developers can write high-level programs which can be compiled to WASM directly, or through [VampIR][vampir] to circuits for private execution with [RM][RM] on [Anoma][anoma] or Ethereum.

 ## Getting Started